jakowenko/double-take-hassio-addons/facebox/README.md

 After that click on the icon beside the bell and select the Developer tab.
 There you can get to your Machine Box menu and  get Your key.

-Then you have to enter the key in the config of the addon. :) Done.
+Then you have to enter the key in the config of the addon. :)

+Start and Done.

+Side Note... it does not like close up selfies...

 [Documentation](https://docs.deepstack.cc)